riksnelders/portfolio/README_Prometheus.md

 ### Quick Start

-To get started with the project, simply open the `index.html` file in your web browser.
-No installation or complex setup is needed.
+To quickly view the project, simply open the `index.html` file directly in your web browser.

-### Local Development
+### Installation Steps

 1. Clone the repository:
    ```bash